How to Use Custom Fonts in JavaScript Reports

 An application that displays reports in the JavaScript report viewer, exports reports to a PDF or hosts the reports designer component should use the same configuration you created for the standalone designer application.
 The easiest way to achieve that is to copy the Fonts folder and the fontsConfig.json file to your application’s static assets folder.

 This folder varies for different front-end frameworks.
-Here are a few examples:
+A few examples are as follows:

 {